 Meredith & Drew lost its position as the largest biscuit manufacturer in Britain following the formation of United Biscuits in 1948.
 It remained the longest-established biscuit manufacturer in England.
 At this time 29 different biscuits were produced, and among the most popular were shortcake, currant shortcake, Nice, Bourbon, custard cream and ginger nut.

 Meredith & Drew had an authorised share capital of £1 million, and 2,500 employees by 1951.
 Geoffrey Anthony Edward Drew Wright (born 1908), son of T R Wright, was managing director by this time.

-A new factory at Cinderford, Gloucestershire, with a focus on cream cracker production, went online from 1951, with 300 staff, including 150 women.
+A new factory at Hollyhill Wood, Cinderford, Gloucestershire, with a focus on cream cracker production, went online from 1951, with 300 staff, including 150 women.

 Meredith & Drew divested its Brighouse factory in 1954.
 The company reduced seven factories to three throughout the 1950s, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.